surjit/jpauli.github.io/_carew/posts/2015-03-24-zoom-on-php-objects.md

 	/* bad */
 	class B extends A { }
 	class A { }

+If you use an autoloader and one-class-per-file rule, PHP will likely never known one class' ancestors when it comes to parse it, and thus, will delay the class binding at runtime.

 Class binding routine can even lead to very strange behaviors, like :